ICC-analysis/JSMF-Android/README.md

 Visualization of Inter-Component Communication (ICC) and source code for Android applications.

-This application uses [JSMF](https://github.com/JS-MF) for the modeling.
+[JSMF](https://github.com/JS-MF) is used for the modeling of the different facets of the applications.